dair-ai/Prompt-Engineering-Guide/guides/prompts-advanced-usage.md

 Adding all the odd numbers (15, 5, 13, 7, 1) gives 41.
 The answer is False.
 ```

 Wow!
 We can see a perfect result when we provided the reasoning step.
-In fact, we can solve this task by providing even fewer examples, i.e., just one example seems enough:
+We can solve this task by providing even fewer examples, i.e., just one example seems enough:

 *Prompt:*
 ```